October 22, 2025 8 min read Richard Halldearn

 • Handle edge cases and error conditions

-Key challenges we encountered:
+Key challenges I encountered:

 • State consistency: Ensuring game state remains consistent across interactions